WHO: Honoree: Tommy Mottola

 WHEN: October 10, 2019 at 11:30 A.M.
 PDT

-The Hollywood Chamber of Commerce proudly honored music mogul Tommy Mottola with the 2,676th star on the Hollywood Walk of Fame on Thursday, October 10, at 11:30 a.m.
-PDT.
-The star was dedicated in the category of Recording at 6270 Hollywood Boulevard near the star of his wife, entertainer Thalia.
+The Hollywood Chamber of Commerce honored music mogal Tommy Mottola with the 2,676th Star on the World Famous Hollywood Walk of Fame, in the Category of Recording, on October 10, 2019, in Los Angeles.
+The star will be dedicated in the category of Motion Pictures at 6270 Hollywood Boulevard, near the star of his wife, entertainer Thalia.

 “Tommy Mottola is one of the most prolific music industry executives of our modern age,” said Ana Martinez, Producer of the Hollywood Walk of Fame.
 Many of the artists he has worked with are Walk of Famers and now is his time to be honored with his own Walk of Fame star!” added Martinez.

 Tommy Mottola, former Chairman and CEO of Sony Music Entertainment is one of the most influential executives in the history of the music industry.
-He currently heads the Mottola Media Group, a global media company in New York City which includes live theaterand television production.
-He is credited with discovering and guiding the careersof such iconic artists as Hall and Oates, Carly Simon, John Mellencamp, Mariah Carey, and Celine Dion.
-If that weren’t enough, Mottola signed and developed Gloria Estefan, Ricky Martin, Shakira, Jennifer Lopez and Marc Anthony in what TIME Magazine called the “Latin Explosion” in 1999.
+He currently heads the Mottola Media Group, a global media and entertainment company in New York City which includes live theater and television production.
+He is credited with discovering and guiding the careers of iconic artists such as Hall and Oates, Carly Simon, John Mellencamp, Mariah Carey, and Celine Dion.
+If that weren’t enough, Mottola signed and developed Gloria Estefan, Ricky Martin, Shakira, Jennifer Lopez, and Marc Anthony in what TIME Magazine called the “Latin Explosion” in 1999.

-Starting as a musician and an Epic Records recording artist at the age of eighteen, He returned twenty years later to run that verycompany as Sony Music Entertainment’s global CEO.
-He revitalized Sony’s publishing division by acquiring the music catalogues of The Beatles along with Michael Jackson, andenabled Sony to become one of the first major’s to make available commercial digital downloads.
-In his tenure, he is credited with tripling the company’s revenue, selling an estimated 8 billion CDs resulting in nearly 65 billion in sales and expanding Sony Music Entertainment’s operation to over 60 countries around theworld.
+Starting as a musician and an Epic Records recording artist at the age of eighteen, He returned twenty years later to run that very company as Sony Music Entertainment’s global CEO.
+He revitalized Sony’s publishing division by acquiring the music catalogues of The Beatles and Michael Jackson, and enabling Sony to become one of the first major labels to implement commercial digital downloads.
+In his tenure, he is credited with tripling the company’s revenue, selling an estimated 8 billion CDs resulting in nearly 65 billion in sales and expanding Sony Music Entertainment’s operation to over 60 countries around the world.

 He is a NY Times best-selling author for his memoir, “HITMAKER, the Man and His Music” (Hachette 2013).
-Tommy, more recently partnered with Entertainment One (Eone), to develop and executive produce scripted and unscripted TV programming via his Mottola Media Company.
-His first project, a scripted series, Harlem High, has been set for development at Freeform in conjunction with Overbrook Entertainment.
-He has produced Broadway’s smash-hit musicals, Summer: The Donna Summer Musical, A Bronx Tale, Ground Hog Day, and Jersey Boys (off- Broadway), and currently has in preproduction and bound for Broadway the much anticipated Clueless and Johnny Cash Musicals.
-He also produced two well-received HBO documentaries, “The Latin Explosion” and “15: A Quinceanera Story.”
+Tommy, more recently has produced Broadway’s smash-hit musicals, Summer: The Donna Summer Musical, A Bronx Tale, Ground Hog Day, and Jersey Boys (off- Broadway), as well as the HBO documentaries, “The Latin Explosion” and “15: A Quinceanera Story.”

-Mottola has also been involved in philanthropy throughout his career.
-He has given of his time to such organizations as: City of Hope, Rock and Roll Hall of Fame Foundation and Museum, TJ Martell Center for Cancer, Leukemia and AIDs, United Jewish Appeal, National Italian American Foundation and the National Center for Missing and Exploited Children.
+United Jewish Appeal, National Italian American Foundation, City of Hope, Rock and Roll Hall of Fame Foundation and Museum.
+TJ Martell Center for Cancer, Leukemia and AIDs.
+He is on the Board of Directors of the National Center for Missing and Exploited Children.